Sign up in March and SAVE 10%. Start to make sense of the midlife muddle. Discount applied automatically

 Like antenatal classes, WhenI’m brings people at the same stage in life together, because we believe people learn better together with real help from real people, who’ve been there too.

-Our courses for individuals
+Upcoming courses for

 Loading availability...